-For young children, art making is their main means of expression.
+For young children, art making is a primary means of expression.
 It is how they are able to share stories and it is how they reflect on their experiences to better understand their world.
 As a parent and teacher, it is often the adult’s responsibility to foster their interest as an artist and help them to grow as a well-rounded, happy individual.

 Let’s explore ways to make art experiences enjoyable and productive.

-When you notice specific colors or shapes in your child’s art, tell them what you see: “I notice straight lines connecting to your circle.”
+When you notice specific colors or shapes in your child’s art, tell them what you see: “I notice straight lines moving out from your circle.”
 Or “This blue line travels up and across your page and ends in the opposite corner.”
 Trace your finger over the object you are describing.
-This will not only give them vocabulary to use but will also let them know that you value their art, which is an important component in building self-esteem.
-If you are ever unsure as to what their art represents, simply say “Tell me about your drawing”.
-You should avoid asking “What is that?”
-Again if you are unsure, notice and ask “I see a lot of green lines in the center of your page.
-Can you tell me more about that?
+This will not only give them vocabulary to use but will also let them know that you value their art, which is an important component in building self-efficacy.
+If you are ever unsure as to what your child’s art represents, simply say “Tell me about your drawing/painting/clay sculpture/etc.”.
+You should avoid asking “What is that?” because, for a young child, it may not BE anything but a visual expression of a kinesthetic experience of paint, brush and paper.
+Furthermore, and also with older children, this question has the potential to infer that their attempt at clearly expressing a story has failed.
+Again if you are unsure, look for marks, colors and/or figures and construct a question that is focused around what stands out to you: “I see many energetic green lines in the center of your page.
+Can you tell me more about that?”

 If you would like to prompt a new way to create or a new use of color, make a suggestion like: “Wow, you have a large collection of red circles nested close to each other over here.
 Would you like to add more detail over there?”
 “You seem to enjoy painting with yellow; how about rinsing and exploring some blue paint?”